huggingface/hub-docs/docs/hub/security-sso.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/security-sso-prompt-dark.png"/>
 </div>

-- If an end user is a member of another organization, they will still need to log in via SSO as soon as the feature is enabled to access your organization's public content.
-However, they will still have access to their other organizations.
+- Org members logged in on hf.co must authenticate through SSO even to access public content from your org.
+Such content will still be accessible to anyone outside the org.
+SSO only applies to your org, meaning your org members can still belong to other orgs on hf.co.
-- If you enable the role mapping feature, the admin from your organization won't be able to change their role.
-It will be determined by your IdP and your settings.
+- Role mapping is supported and determined by your IdP and your settings.
+Enabling role mapping means you can't assign roles manually in the org.

 ## Configuring SSO

-To successfully enable Single Sign-On (SSO) on the Hugging Face Hub for your organization, we will need to set up an OIDC application in your IdP.
-We will provide you with a callback URL pointing to the `huggingface.co` domain.
-After creating the application, we will need this information to make your SSO implementation work:
+To successfully enable SSO on the Hugging Face Hub for your organization, you need to set up an OIDC application in your IdP.
+We will provide a callback URL pointing to the `huggingface.co` domain.
+Once you create the application, you will need to provide us with the following information:

 - Client ID
 - Client Secret
 - Issuer URL

-## Supported SSO Partners
+## Supported Identity Providers

-You can easily integrate Hugging Face Hub with a variety of SSO providers, and we have listed a few examples below:
+You can easily integrate Hugging Face Hub with a variety of Identity Providers, such as Okta, OneLogin or Azure Active Directory (Azure AD).
+Hugging Face Hub can work with any OIDC-compliant Identity Provider.

-1. Okta
-2. OneLogin
-3. Azure Active Directory (Azure AD)

-These are just some of the popular examples, but Hugging Face Hub can work with any OIDC-compliant SSO system.